 Is this legal?

 We process your personal data on the basis of a number of legal grounds.
 Sometimes because you have given us your consent, but more often because we are required to do so by law (such as the Higher Education and Research Act) or because we have an educational or other agreement with you.
-We also often use the legal ground ‘legitimate interest’: processing of your personal data is necessary to fulfil our role in 2020, which overrides the limited breach of your privacy.
+We also often use the legal ground ‘legitimate interest’: processing of your personal data is necessary to fulfil our role in 2023, which overrides the limited breach of your privacy.
 This always concerns actions you can reasonably expect from an educational institute like ours, such as the digital distribution of recorded lectures via our own internet channels, or passing on email addresses for a student or staff satisfaction survey.
 Wherever we rely on the legal ground ‘legitimate interest’ you can, if you have good reasons to do so, object to the processing of your personal data.
-If it concerns mailings that we send to you based on our legitimate interest, you can always simply unsubscribe.
+If it concerns mailings that we send to you based on our legitimate interest, you can always easily unsubscribe.

 How do we receive your data?